gyselroth/php-task-scheduler/README.md

   ->wait();
 ```

 This will force main() (Your process) to wait until the task `MyTask::class` was executed.
-(Either with status DONE, FAILED or CANCELED).
+(Either with status DONE, FAILED, CANCELED, KILLED, TIMEOUT).

 Here is more complex example:
 ```php